nori0227/CARON_medical_unit_staffing_acuity_report_project/README.md

 * An error handling page was established to display users the causes of errors and the information would be stored within an error dataset in SharePoint
 * An user guide tab is available in the main screen

-The **pictures_application** directory includes visuals of four screens, which encompass functionalities for adding and updating dummy records, as well as demonstrating the successful creation of the records.

-The **final_application_report** directory contains the final presentation that was presented to the stakeholders.
-It's included in this reportory with the permission of the Caron Data Analytics team.